rialz/digibyte/README.md

-What is DigiByte?
+What is Rialz?
 ----------------

-DigiByte (DGB) is a rapidly growing decentralized, global blockchain that was founded in early 2014 with a focus on cyber security, payments & secure communications technologies.
+Rialz is a fork of DigiByte Rialz is a rapidly growing decentralized, global blockchain with a focus on cyber payments managed by a democratic government.

-For more information, as well as an immediately useable, binary version of the DigiByte Core software, see https://digibyte.io
+For more information, as well as an immediately useable, binary version of the DigiByte Core software, see https://rialz.com

-DigiByte FAQ
+Rialz FAQ
 -------------
-Launch Date: January 10th, 2014
+Launch Date: November 1, 2019

 Blockchain Type: Public, Decentralized, UTXO based, Multi-Algorithm